Axway/Cloud-Automation/APIM/Techlabs/API_Management/API_Management_basics/Readme.md

 In REST, interactions are done with HTTP, leveraging its concepts of URL and verbs.
 To be used, an API requires a description, either purely documentation or better, computer-usable format like Swagger.

 A core concept of APIs is that consumer only cares about the API contract.
 The technology used by the provider or its location does not matter.
 Using an API Management solution means to virtualize an API.
-Provider API definition is imported (or manually created) in the API Management solution, then exposed to consumers.
-So API Management solution acts like the provider, so it is “virtually” the provider.
+Provider's API definition is imported (or manually created) in the API Management solution, then exposed to consumers.
+So API Management solution acts like the provider and it is “virtually” the provider.

-So there are 2 parts in a virtualized API:
+There are 2 parts in a virtualized API:
  - **Frontend**: part exposed to consumer
  - **Backend**: part connecting to provider